VCE Psych: Resources MegaGuideBy ATAR Notes in VCE

 Basically everybody knows about the importance of the study design, which is still relevant for Psych until 2021.
 Nothing not on there can be assessed, and everything on there definitely can be.
 But there are other VCAA resources, too, which can be really helpful.

-Because 2017’s exam was the first one of the new study design, the examination report will be pure gold when it’s released (which it’s not, at time of writing).
-It will be published on the same page as the past exams, and you should read it carefully – probably cover to cover.
-The examination report will summarise what students did well, what they did poorly, and how the 2018 cohort could improve.
+Past exams and examination reports are gold.
+The examination report will summarise what students did well, what they did poorly, and how the cohort could improve.
 Take note of this advice.
 Not using the examination report would be like declining the opportunity to get on the good side of an umpire before a huge game of sport – just silly.

 Something you might not be aware of is VCAA’s advice for teachers section.
 It is how it sounds – advice from VCAA to those teaching VCE Psychology.
 There are recommendations for resources, for learning activities, and for a whole bunch of other things.
 Some teachers probably take this advice more than others, meaning that there are quite likely activities and exercises here that you haven’t done before.
 New ways to learn – new ways to get ahead!
 You might as well have a surf through, because this is how VCAA actually recommends teaching – and, therefore, learning – VCE Psych.